The Neck Called. It Wants Its Elbow Pain Back.

 Medial epicondylalgia

-Triceps / distal biceps tendon irritation
+Triceps tendon irritation

-Joint irritation / OA
+Joint irritation and osteoarthritis

-What real local pain looks like:
+What real local pain tends to look like:

-You can pinpoint it with one finger
+You can point to it with one finger

 It's predictable